Marvellous-Codeworks/Homepage/docs/TMS/faq.md

 ### Why does TMS need access to all websites (`http://*/*`)?

 This is required by Chrome's `scripting` API, which TMS uses to detect unsaved form data and read scroll positions before suspending.
 Without host permissions, these content scripts cannot run.
-The permission does not give TMS the ability to read or transmit your browsing data — the full explanation is on the [Permissions](./permissions) page.
+The permission does not give TMS the ability to read or transmit your browsing data, the full explanation is on the [Permissions](./permissions) page.

 ### Why does TMS need access to my browsing history?